Policies

 4. No student shall simultaneously hold more than one of the following positions:

-b.
-MUSG legislative senator
+2. MUSG senator

-d.
-No student may serve simultaneously on more than two college councils.
+4. No student may serve simultaneously on more than two college councils.

 5. The authority and responsibility for checking grade point averages for club and organization officers (president, vice president, treasurer, secretary, social chairperson, etc.) shall reside with the officers of that organization.
-In instances of dispute, the decision- making authority and responsibility rests with the Office of Student Development.
+In instances of dispute, the decision making authority and responsibility rests with the Office of Student Development.

 6. Marquette University has a deferred joining policy for students interested in social Greek organizations.
 To be eligible to participate in recruitment events or to receive a bid or invitation to join a social Greek organization, a student must: